 A value metric is the way you measure value exchange in your product.

-Ultimately, value metrics are the linchpin to the successful execution of a product-led go-to-market strategy.
+Ultimately, value metrics are the linchpin to successfully executing a product-led go-to-market strategy.
 Why?
 Because you're aligning your revenue model directly with your customer acquisition model.

-Your value metrics play a vital role in how you price your product, set up your product metrics, and build your team.
-But, what the heck does it look like?
+Your value metrics are vital in how you price your product, set up your product metrics, and build your team.
+But what the heck does it look like?